sheldonrampton/socialdiary/README.md

 ### Working code
 * build_gmail_db.py: uses the Gmail API to build a SQLite database of my email sending history.
+* breakout_months.py: generates a separate text file for each month of content in the databases.
 * comments_to_csv.py: processes my Facebook comments into a CSV file.
 * posts_to_csv.py: processes my Facebook posts into a CSV file
 * search_everything: searches for all content that matches a keyword and outputs it all as a text file.